rkhaimov/storyshots/notes.md

 # Name suggestions

-vcheck - visual check, refers to main function of this library

-ui-play - self-explanatory

-press-play - that is a good name
+state-shots - that is a good name

 # Functional improvements

+* React-devtool duplicates roots
+* Presets might not be needed
+* Write docs
+* Implement true background CI (without headless hack)
+* Add wait for element to hide action (does user need to be able to determine when element was mounted on a page)
 * Add story search
   * Should work like live filter on groups and story contents
 * Error should be linked to specific test config